How To Send Emails Using Google SMTP Server

 First, head over to Google Cloud Console.
 If you don’t already have a project, you’ll need to create one.

-Log into the your google account, go to the Google Cloud Console and click the My Project dropdown at the top of the page.
+Log into your Google account, go to the Google Cloud Console and click the My Project dropdown at the top of the page.

 Google Cloud Projects